GoogleCloudPlatform/functions-framework-dotnet/docs/deployment.md

 ### Legacy event functions

-When you deploy a function listening for a particular event, you have to specify the *event trigger* as part of the deployment.
-This replaces the `--trigger-http` part of the command line above.
+When you deploy a function listening for a particular event, you have to specify the *event trigger* as part of the deployment (instead of `--trigger-http` as above).

 **Sample triggers**